Was this helpful?

 All file based connectors, scripting functions, and object references are supported.

-The following URI formats are supported in the Map Editor.
+The following URI formats are supported.

 http://[address]